trebuchet-deploy/trebuchet/README.md

 Trebuchet
 =========

-Trebuchet is a two-phase deployment system with reporting implemented using Salt Stack.
+Trebuchet is a two-phase deployment system with reporting implemented using [SaltStack](http://www.saltstack.com/).
 Its primary transportation method uses git.

 Design
 ------